 Game Mechanics Defined

-Game Mechanics are the basic actions, processes, visuals, and control mechanisms that are used to “gamify” and activity.
+Game Mechanics are the basic actions, processes, visuals, and control mechanisms that are used to “gamify” an activity.
 Game mechanics, which are the building blocks of gamification, are the rules and rewards that make up game play and create an engaging experience.
-While all games use game mechanics, Bunchball takes a strategic approach in developing and deploying gamification game mechanics for increased engagement.

 What Are Game Dynamics?